Crime Prevention Tips

 Keep alert and aware while driving at all times.
 Pay attention to your instincts.
-If you are followed by another car, drive to a safe place, the police station, a business that is well-lighted, get help, and call the police at the first opportunity.
-Note the description of the vehicle following you, tag numbers, occupants, etc.
+If you are followed by another car, drive to a safe place, the police station, a business that is well-lit, get help, and call the police at the first opportunity.
+Note the description of the vehicle following you, license plate numbers, occupants, etc.

 In the event of trouble, drive defensively, remain alert, and be prepared to take evasive action.
 Always look for a way to get out of the situation and escape.
 Pay attention to your side and rear view mirrors.

-If your car breaks down, stop only when and where you think it is safe to stop.
-Pull the car to the side of the roadway and stay out of traffic lanes.
+If your car breaks down, pull the car to the side of the roadway and stay out of traffic lanes.
 Put flashers on, and wait inside.
-You might consider placing a white handkerchief on the front left window, or side facing traffic.

 If someone stops to help, other than the police, do not get out of your car.
 Keep doors locked, and windows rolled up, leaving only enough window space to communicate.
 Make sure that the police officer shows proper identification.
 Be on guard at all times.